 - Solo Side Project: She announced one under her own name back in 2017-18.
 We're still waiting.

 - Soprano and Gravel: She is capable of both using growl and clean vocals, although the latter is more prominent in her guest appearances in other bands' songs.
+Compare her two versions of Demons Are a Girl's Best Friend to get an idea of her range.

 - Symphonic Metal: After her work with Kamelot and Delain, her Arch Enemy work has had streaks of this.